chenshiqi77/HARE/README-en.md

 ### FP8 Efficient Training

-FP8 precision training is an emerging method for training LLM, which can greatly save video memory and improve training efficiency, but there is a lack of relevant guidance materials in the open source community.
+FP8 precision training is an emerging method for training LLM, which can greatly save GPU memory and improve training efficiency, but there is a lack of relevant guidance materials in the open source community.
 We have explored and studied FP8 precision efficient training and summarized the problems we encountered into a best practice.
 If you need, you can refer to [pretrain_fp8](./train/pretrain_fp8/) for FP8 training.

 ### SFT